KhalanHappiness/Property--Tracker/readme.md

-# Property Tracker CLI
+# Property Tracker

 Property tracker is a command-line interface application for managing real estate properties, agents, land buyers, and their connections.
 Built with Python and SQLAlchemy ORM.

 ## Features

-- **Land Buyer Management**: Create, view, search, and manage land buyers
+- **Land Buyer Management**: Create, view, search, update, and manage land buyers
 - **Agent Management**: Manage real estate agents and their information
 - **Connection Management**: Track relationships between agents and land buyers
 - **Listing Management**: Manage property listings and their details